Short course (swimming)

 In the United States, the term "short course" is more commonly applied to 25 yd competition, which is more common in that country.
 Short-course yards is generally abbreviated as "SCY" to differentiate it from short course meters (SCM).
-The US national federations, USA Swimming and U.S. Masters Swimming, both maintain SCY USA records, FINA does not currently recognize records set in SCY, but does recognize/keep SCM records.
+The US national federations, USA Swimming and U.S. Masters Swimming, both maintain SCY USA records; FINA does not currently recognize records set in SCY, but does recognize/keep SCM records.
 USA college (including NCAA competition) and high school swimming are traditionally swum in SCY.

 Short-course meter competitions are also denoted by listing of the actual meter distance: "25m" (in swimming, a space is not placed between the number and the m for meter).

-Short-course records are traditionally faster than long-course records for the same distance.
-This is assumed to be connected to the increased number of wall push-offs, where swimmers can get powerful leverage from the wall.
+Lists of world and other records are kept separately for short- and long-course events; the short-course time is usually faster than the long-course record for the same distance.
+This is assumed to be connected to the increased number of turns and hence wall push-offs, where swimmers can get powerful leverage from the wall.